DelphineLeconte/Repo/Ex3.md

     ## 98469 98470 98563 98700 98891 98943 99207 99316 99340 99879 99892
     ##     3     5    98     6     3     1     6    28     2    16     2

-the Id 72882 has maximum degree centrality at 432. it is part of group1.
+The examiner with Id 72882 has maximum degree centrality at 432.
+It is part of group1.

 ``` r
 group1[group1$examiner_id==72882,]